Observe GitLab pipelines and merge requests with Dashboards and SDLC events

 • Integrate GitLab and Dynatrace.

-• Use Dashboards to observe GitLab pipelines and Workflows.
+• Use Dashboards Dashboards to observe GitLab pipelines and Workflows Workflows.

-• Use this information to make decisions about streamlining CI/CD pipelines, improving productivity, and getting data-driven insights.
+• Use this information to streamline CI/CD pipelines, improve productivity, and generate data-driven insights.

 Concepts